-The following items comprise a checklist for Judges to use for certifying Free Programs and describes the penalties for noncompliance to guide the Jury when resolving a protested Free Program.
-(See 6.15):
+The following items comprise a checklist for Judges to use for certifying Free Programs and describes the penalties for noncompliance (See 6.15).

-- (a) Sequence is drawn on current IAC forms as depicted in Appendix 7 of this rule book. - (b) Total number of figures.
-It must not exceed that authorized for the category (Power, Table 6.2.1; Glider, Table 6.2.2).

-Penalty: Any excess figure(s) shall be marked HZ, starting from the last and working backwards until the maximum allowable number of figures is reached.

-Penalty: Should a versatility element be missing, one figure shall be marked HZ for each missing versatility element, starting with the highest K figure and working backwards.

-When checking a Free Program for any glider category, refer to 6.8 for special exceptions which apply to gliders only.
+- (a) Sequence is drawn on current IAC forms as depicted in Appendix 7 of this rule book. - Penalty: Should a competitor's Free Program become final (See 6.15) with the improper forms, that competitor will be assessed penalty points according to the schedule given in 4.6.1(a)(2). - (b) Total number of figures.
+It must not exceed that authorized for the category (Power, Table 6.2.1; Glider, Table 6.2.2). - Penalty: Any excess figure(s) shall be marked HZ, starting from the last and working backwards until the maximum allowable number of figures is reached. - (c) Versatility.
+The requirements of 6.3.1 for Gliders and 6.3.2 for Power must be met. - Penalty: Should a versatility element be missing, one figure shall be marked HZ for each missing versatility element, starting with the highest K figure and working backwards. - (d) Repetition.
+Check figures on Form A for duplicate Aresti Aerobatic Catalogue numbers.
+The repetition of any Aresti Aerobatic Catalogue number is not permitted except as provided in 6.8.
+Also scan Forms B and C for repeated figures.
+The most likely repetitions occur in Family 9 (Rolls), Family 8 (Combinations), and Family 5 (Hammerheads). - When checking a Free Program for any glider category, refer to 6.8 for special exceptions which apply to gliders only.